stytchauth/stytch-android/README.md

 Pick a unique URL scheme for redirecting the user back to your app.
 For this example, we'll use YOUR_APP_NAME://.
-There is TESTing server for development.
-Before using sdk you must configure it:
+To start using Stytch, you must configure it:

 ```
     Stytch.instance.configure(